Friendly fire incident at Sangin: Base attacked

 Four hours later, with the convoy and Canadian escort now resting in the base, the American forces conducted a defensive patrol and determined that "there's no way they'll hit us tonight", referring to their belief that the 80-vehicle convoy and new troop presence would deter the insurgents.

 The militants resurfaced in the hills to the west of the base, the ruins of a mud house to the north, and the poppy fields to the south, and began firing their AK-47s and RPGs.
 American Sergeant John T. Stone was shot in the torso, possibly by friendly fire.

 The first Canadian to die in combat in the war, Private Robert Costall was laying down cover fire with his C-9 from beneath a small berm together with Chris Fernandez-Ledon.
 He was shot once through the back of the head, and once in the chest.
 Master Warrant Officer Ray Brodeur was shot in the leg and the midriff, and two other Canadians were also wounded, as was an American – all from a single American Humvee which fired 3–5 bursts at friendly positions before being ordered to cease fire when it was realised he was firing on friendly forces.

-American Boeing B-52 Stratofortress bombers then dropped bombs on the militant positions, bringing their estimated dead to 30, and effectively ending the battle.
+American Boeing B-52 Stratofortress bombers then dropped bombs on the militant positions, which brought an unconfirmed casualty total of 30 for the Taliban, and effectively ending the battle.